Building a decent microphone amplifier

 First draft of circuit architecture

 A good number of hobby microphone amplifier circuits published on the internet are needlessly complicated, often because of their reliance on antiquated parts and outmoded design paradigms.
-If the microphone can be placed physically close to the amplifier, the simplest design is a single-supply, single-ended transimpedance amplifier — a circuit that essentially converts the current flowing through the microphone directly to output voltage:
+If the microphone can be placed physically close to the amplifier, the simplest design is a single-supply, single-ended transimpedance amplifier (TIA) — a circuit that essentially converts the current flowing through the microphone directly to output voltage:

 In a steady state, the op-amp reaches an equilibrium near Vout = Vin- = Vin+ = Vdd / 2.
 Transient changes in FET conductivity upset this equilibrium, inducing momentary currents through the 2.2 µF capacitor and throwing the voltage on the inverting leg of the op-amp out of whack.
 When that happens, the output of the op-amp swings in the opposite direction — and to restore balance, it needs to swing far enough for the current through the feedback resistor (Rf) to match the current flowing through the input capacitor.
 In effect, the circuit functions as a current-to-voltage amplifier, with its gain equal to the value of Rf (in ohms).